shoumi62/ACServerManager/README_Linux.md

     uid=1001(dockeruser) gid=1001(dockergroup) groups=1001(dockergroup)
 ```

+#### Config Saving Issues
+If you have issues saving the configuration settings in ACServerManager application, while it's running in the docker container.
+Try 'chmod 777' your ACServer directory.
+This should allow the application inside the container access the mounted ACServer volume.

 ### Building an Image
 You can however build a local image if want to include any new changes to ACServerManager.